Top Precious Metal Rollover Scams to Avoid

 • Do you have any promotions to offset setup costs?

-• What is the total price of my order, including all fees and “hidden” costs?
+• What is the total price of my order, including all recurring fees, premiums over spot and “hidden” costs?

-These questions will help determine whether who you're speaking to is honest or merely trying to push a quick sale.
+These questions will help determine whether who you're speaking to is honest or merely trying to push for a quick sale and maximum profit.
 Don't be satisfied with any response that isn't clear, succinct, and without contradictions or back-tracking.
 If their responses seem fishy or not forthright, move on without making a purchase.

 Wait Before Committing